Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/hardware_quickstart.rst

 Example - log_and_control
 -------------------------
 This example code will control the drone to fly a figure-eight trajectory, while also logging all sensor data at the same time.
+The example code is at: `log_and_control.py <https://github.com/dronecourse-epfl/crazy-practical-tutorial/tree/main/docs/log_and_control.py>`_
 Please ensure that you place the drone on the ground before testing this example, as the drone is programmed to take off and fly.
 Additionally, it is recommended to take off from a white part of the ground for best performance.

-Other more examples can be found at CFLib.
+These two examples are sufficient for finishing the task.
+Additional examples can be found at `Crazyflie Python library examples <https://github.com/bitcraze/crazyflie-lib-python/tree/master/examples>`_.